 - A primary leader, designated through an elections process or appointed by the organization advisor.
-The primary leader is required to attend Student Organization President Training - Staff support provided by the Office of Student Life - An on-campus general ledger chart field - A membership that is broadly inclusive of the diversity at Ohio State and meets the mission and purpose of the organization
+The primary leader is required to attend Student Organization President Training - Listed primary advisor employed by The Office of Student Life this individual is not required to undergo advisor training. - At least five student members, three of which must be listed as contacts for the organization and updated annually in roster.

-- If the program utilizes a university budget outside of the Student Activity Fee chart field, they are not subject to limitations outlined in the section titled "Prohibited Expenditures" below.
-They must still operate within the guidelines established by that particular budget manager and are subject to all laws and university expenditure policies. - Are not eligible to apply for student activity fee Operating or Programming funds - May utilize resources in the Center for Student Leadership and Service Resource Room with the understanding that the appropriate budget will be charged back for expenses each semester.
+- If the program utilizes a university budget outside of the Student Activity Fee, they are not subject to limitations outlined in the section titled "Prohibited Expenditures".
+They must still operate within the guidelines established by that particular budget manager and are subject to all laws and university expenditure policies. - Are not eligible to receive Student Activity Fee Operating or Programming funds - May utilize resources in the Center for Student Leadership and Service Resource